 Interested in Google Ads?
 Read How Google Ads Works: an Introduction.

-These are only three examples of things I take away from my work with Blitz Digital.
-Tips & tricks like these are so numerous in digital marketing!
-I will keep learning… ?
+These are only three examples of things I have taken away from my work with Blitz Digital.
+There are so many tips and tricks to learn that this is just the beginning.

 A few more points that will help you understand Blitz Digital / digital marketing in general:

-- Digital marketing can feel like gymnastics – the left brain for logic (data analysis and strategic thinking mainly) & right brain for creativity (visulas, texts..) are both needed! ??️?
-When having many clients, there often is a bit of both each day however I think that it is important to be able to deliver each of these types of work at any given moment.
+- Digital marketing can feel like gymnastics – the left brain is needed for logic (data analysis and strategic thinking mainly) and the right brain for creativity (visuals, texts.) and both are needed!
+With many clients, there often is a bit of both each day.

-- Digital marketers are like chameleons – they are curious and know about various fields.
-Being sensitive to people is also essential: putting yourself in the shoes of clients from this or this brand is often needed ?️♀️.
+- Digital marketers are like chameleons – they are curious and want to know about various fields.
+Being sensitive towards people is also essential: putting yourself in the shoes of clients from this or this brand is often required.

-- A big part of the job is to carefully listen ?.
-Data gives us some information that people alone can’t make up, but on the other side, data is not complete without the clients stories.
+- A big part of the job is listening.
+Data gives us some information that people can’t tell us, while on the other side, data is not complete without the clients’ stories.
 Before disappearing into the shadows and working hard, a digital marketer is a client counsellor and client support.

 - Working with small / medium companies is a great joy for Blitz Digital.
-Mostly, companies of this type aren’t as slick as big corporations.
-What it means for us: having a case by case approach and keep learning to provide the best digital approach for each and every different client. ?
+Companies of this type aren’t as slick as big corporations and can need more support.
+What it means for us: having a case by case approach to the work we do and keep learning to provide the best digital approach for each and every different client.